Choquet rank-dependent utility with an exogenous unambiguous source: Introduction

 We begin in Section \ref{sec:def} by defining notation and reviewing the mathematical tools that will be used throughout the paper.
-In Section \ref{sec:set}, we will define the Savage setting with pure risk and discuss how the CEU model fits into this setting.
-In Section \ref{sec:ax1}, we present the axioms for the Choquet rank-dependent utility model (CRDU) and derive a representation in Theorem \ref{theo:good}.
-To properly discuss how the ambiguity component of the preferences is incorporated into this representation, we relate an aspect of the representation to the concept of matching probabilities (\citealp{DKW16,BHSW18}).
+In Section \ref{sec:set}, we will define the Savage setting with pure risk and discuss how the CEU and CRDU models fit into this setting.
+In Section \ref{sec:ax1}, we present the axioms for our axiomatization of the CRDU model and derive a representation in Theorem \ref{theo:good}.
+To properly discuss how the ambiguity component of the preferences is incorporated into this representation, we relate an aspect of the representation to the concept of matching probabilities.
 Section \ref{sec:prop} focuses on analyzing various ambiguity attitudes.
 We start in Section \ref{sec:ambiguityaversion} by defining comparative ambiguity attitudes and deriving their representation through matching probabilities.
 Afterwards, we compare our definition to the comparative ambiguity attitudes of \cite{E04}.
 We finish the section by defining absolute ambiguity attitudes once a normalization for ambiguity neutrality is fixed.
 In Section \ref{sec:uncertaintyaversion}, we discuss the propensity for diversification.
 We compare the consequences of this preference in the CRDU model with those in the restricted CEU model.
 Finally, in Section \ref{sec:robust}, we show how some of the ideas from Section \ref{sec:uncertaintyaversion} give rise to a robust representation, analogous to the way that propensity for diversification connects the CEU and MEU models.
-In Section \ref{sec:alt}, we provide an alternative representation for the CRDU model using act-dependent distortion functions in Theorem \ref{theo:2}, offering a different view on decision-making under ambiguity: both pure risks and ambiguous acts are distorted .
+In Section \ref{sec:alt}, {we adopt the setting of \cite{SVW24} and assume that the DM has a reference probability measure on the whole space whose restriction agrees with the probability measure on the unambiguous source.
+This allows us to define and characterize a natural form of ambiguity aversion that we call reference ambiguity aversion.} We finish the section by providing an alternative representation for the CRDU model using act-dependent distortion functions in Theorem \ref{theo:2}, offering a different view on decision-making under ambiguity: both pure risks and ambiguous acts are distorted.
 We finish by characterizing an ambiguity model that reduces to the dual model of \cite{Y87} for pure risks, which has a concise axiomatic formulation.
 We conclude the paper in Section \ref{sec:con}.
+For completeness, the proofs of all results, along with related additional results, are provided in the appendices.